JuliaFinance/BusinessDays.jl/README.md

 - **BrazilBanking** : banking holidays for Brazil (federal holidays plus Carnival).
 - **UnitedStates** : United States federal holidays.
 - **UKEnglandBanking** : banking holidays for England and Wales.
+- **CompositeHolidayCalendar** : supports combination of Holiday Calendars.

 ## Adding new Holiday Calendars
 You can add your custom Holiday Calendar by doing the following:

-1. Define an immutable subtype of HolidayCalendar. `immutable MyCal <: HolidayCalendar end`
+1. Define a subtype of HolidayCalendar. `type MyCal <: HolidayCalendar end`
 2. Implement a new method for `isholiday` for your calendar. `function isholiday(::MyCal, dt::Date)`

 And that's it.